 Extended lower ground floor external walls below the property are designed as propped cantilevers in reinforced concrete, the lower ground floor slab acting as the prop at base level.
-The walls will be designed using the soil parameters noted in the site investigation report.
-The walls will be designed for a water table 3/4h above the base of the stem in accordance with the relevant Code Of Practice.
+The walls will be designed using the soil parameters relative to the site.
+The walls will be designed for a water table 3/4h above the base of the stem in accordance with the relvant Code Of Practice.